Leadership

 SEC Academic Leadership Development Program

 SEC Academic Leadership Development Program fellows engage in discussions and development initiatives designed to deepen their capacity to think and act effectively as future leaders in academia.
-This program partners with other SEC institutions to prepares faculty and academic leaders to advance their careers in a three-tiered fashion: a university-level development program, two SEC-wide workshops held on alternating campuses, and, lastly, a competitive fellowship designed to provide administrative growth opportunities.
+This program partners with other SEC institutions to prepare faculty and academic leaders to advance their careers in a three-tiered fashion: a university-level development program, two SEC-wide workshops held on alternating campuses, and, lastly, a competitive fellowship designed to provide administrative growth opportunities.

 The workshop sessions will include topics central to academic leadership development.
 Past topics have included strategies for resource management, communication strategies for leaders, navigating government relations, and programming for faculty development.
 During each session, participants will hear from SEC leaders and engage in discussion with their peers.